shmorri/docs-casa-prod/3.1.4/source/administration/uninstallation.md

 # Uninstallation and clean up

-To remove Casa from your Gluu installation do the following:
+To remove Casa from your Gluu installation, do the following:

-1. Stop casa service, e.g:
+1. Stop the Casa service, e.g:

     ```
     service gluu-server-3.1.4 login
     service casa stop
     ```

-1. Run the clean up utility.
-It will remove configurations added to your Gluu Server when Casa was installed as well as data not needed anylonger.
-In chroot run:
+1. Run the cleanup utility.
+It will remove configurations added to your Gluu Server when Casa was installed, as well as data no  longer needed.
+In the chroot run:

     For deb based systems: